nofitnessforpurpose/SideSlotSpy/README.md

 As detailed in the <a href="https://www.jaapsch.net/psion/tech04.htm">Technical Reference Manual</a>, hardware interfaces can be included in the side slots, with the Top Slot of Organiser II devices preferred for ergonomic reasons.
 On the Organiser I device the Top Slot is not available, hence the '<a href="https://www.jaapsch.net/psion/p1manlink2.htm">Link-Up</a>' packs utilised the side slots to implement hardware interfaces.

-In addition to supporting development of side slot hardware interfaces the Side Slot Spy will suport of <a href="https://www.jaapsch.net/psion/tech09.htm">Data Pack</a> memory modules.
+In addition to supporting development of side slot hardware interfaces the Side Slot Spy will suport use and development of <a href="https://www.jaapsch.net/psion/tech09.htm">Data Pack</a> memory modules.

 <div align="center">
   <div style="display: flex; align-items: flex-start;">